darikoneil/CalSciPy/docs/source/main__io_tools.rst

 Loading and Saving Data
 =======================
-Using CalSciPy you can load, convert, and save your imaging data using very simple syntax.
+Using CalSciPy you can load, convert, and save your imaging data using very simple syntax through functions in the :mod:`io_tools <CalSciPy.io_tools>` module.

 Images (.tif)
 *************